 As dentists, our primary goal is to preserve your natural teeth.
-We may use dental fillings or crowns to repair decayed or damaged teeth.
+We may use white tooth fillings, crowns to repair decayed or damaged teeth.
+If necessary, a root canal may be performed to save your tooth.
 Unfortunately, some teeth are beyond repair or cause misalignment and other complications.
-You may need a tooth extraction if:

 An impacted tooth is one that never erupts through the surface of the gums.
 Damaged, decayed, and infected teeth are generally not impacted.
 This makes the extraction process less invasive.

 In addition to removing one or more teeth, we can also provide high quality restorations when replacements are required following an extraction.